Code-Institute-Submissions/fergalquinn77-project1/README.md

 - I confirmed that the navigation, header, & contact-us text are all readable and easy to understand.
 - I have confirmed that the form works.
 It requires entries at every field and it will only accept an email in the email field.
 The submit button works.

-## Bugs

 ## Validator Testing

 - HTML
-    - No errors were found when passing through the official W3C validator
+    - No errors were found when passing through the official [W3C validator](https://validator.w3.org/#validate_by_input).
+Here are the results of each page - [Homepage](assets/images/index-html-check.jpg), [Contact-Us](assets/images/contact-us-html-check.jpg), [Gallery](assets/images/gallery-html-check.jpg).
 - CSS
-    - No errors were found when passing through the offical Jigsaw validator
+    - No errors were found when passing through the offical [Jigsaw validator](https://jigsaw.w3.org/css-validator/validator).
+[Click here](assets/images/css-check.jpg) for results.
 - Accessibility
     - Confirmed that font choice was easy to read and accessible by running it through lighthouse in devtools.

  ![Lighthouse Report](assets/images/lighthouse-report.jpg)

+ ## Deployment

+ ### GitHub Pages

+ The project was deployed on GitHub Pages using the following steps:

+1. Log in to GitHub and locate the [GitHub Repository](https://github.com/fergalquinn77/project1.git)
+2. At the top of the Repository - click  "Settings" Button on the menu.
+3. Under "Source", click the dropdown called "None" and select "Main Branch".
+The page will automatically refresh.
+Scroll back down through the page to locate the now [published site link](https://fergalquinn77.github.io/project1/) in the "GitHub Pages" section.

+## Credits

+### Content & Media

+- All content was written by the developer.
+- Images for the Gallery section were taken by James Connelly Photography, Sligo

+### Acknowledgements

+- My mentor Chris Quinn was a great help throughout the project!.